 • Manufacturer - Boeing

-The letters ER in the name of the modification denote Extended Range - increased range.
-It is capable of flying 14 690 km without refueling due to an increase in fuel capacity compared to the previous modification of the "three sevens".
-This particular aircraft is the main competitor to the Airbus A340-600 and the best-selling 777 in the world.
-About 400 aircraft of this modification are currently in operation in the world.
+The letters ER in the name of the modification stand for Extended Range - increased range.
+It is capable of flying 14,690 km without refueling thanks to an increase in fuel reserve compared to the previous modification of the “three sevens”.
+This aircraft is the main competitor of the Airbus A340-600 and the best-selling 777 in the world.
+There are currently about 400 aircraft of this modification in operation around the world.

-The aircraft of this model are powered by the world's most powerful turbofan jet engines General Electric 90-115B, which provide a maximum thrust of 513 kN.
-The 300ER modification has structural elements that are reinforced compared to its predecessors: landing gear, empennage, wings, as well as additional fuel tanks.
+The aircraft of this model are powered by the world's most powerful turbofan jet engines, General Electric 90-115B, which provide a maximum thrust of 513 kN.
+The 300ER modification has reinforced structural elements compared to its predecessors: landing gear, tail, wings, as well as additional fuel tanks.

 Modern man cannot imagine his existence without airplanes.
-To date, more than two thousand aircraft have been designed, which have their own characteristics and features of purpose.
+To date, more than two thousand aircraft have been designed, which have their own characteristics and purpose.
 They differ in size, functionality and support.
-The difference is striking.
-If we compare a small plane designed for one pilot and a passenger airliner, then the first one will seem just a speck of dust against the background of the second.
+The difference is amazing.
+If you compare a small plane designed for one pilot and a passenger airliner, the first will seem like just a speck of dust against the background of the second.
 Today there is the largest Boeing in the world - the Boeing 747.

-The Boeing 747 is the first large passenger aircraft to be popular around the world.
-Pilots and passengers even come up with various nicknames for it, for almost 40 years the Boeing 747 has been the record holder in passenger traffic.
-To date, he has one record left - this is the maximum length for an aircraft.
-The Boeing 747 was first released in 1969, and its history began from that time.
-Specialists and designers, to this day, design and improve this model.
+The Boeing 747 is the first large passenger aircraft to become popular around the world.
+Pilots and passengers even come up with various nicknames for it; for almost 40 years, the Boeing 747 has held the record for passenger transportation.
+To date, there is only one record left behind him - this is the maximum length for an aircraft.
+The Boeing 747 first saw the light of day in 1969, and its history began from then on.
+Specialists and designers are still designing and improving this model to this day.

-In the early 1960s, the world began to develop actively in terms of trade, large, large-scale air travel was needed.
+In the early 1960s, the world began to actively develop in terms of trade, large, large-scale air transportation was needed.
 The predecessor of the Boeing 747, the Boeing 707, could no longer cope with the volume of traffic.
-The flow of people wishing to fly quickly and comfortably increased every day; Boeing's designers began to develop an analogue.
+The flow of people wishing to fly quickly and comfortably increased every day, Boeing designers began to develop an analogue.

 Joe Sutter in 1965 was the main developer who explored the consumer market as much as possible.
-After his research, he was the senior designer in charge of the Boeing747.
-In those years, they did not bet on passenger transportation, the inventors dreamed of sound aircraft.
-Therefore, from the very beginning, the Boeing 747 was a cargo plane and only then a cargo-passenger plane.
-The designers developed all the aircraft as cargo, and this is exactly what they did the bias.
-They freed up space to the maximum, and even moved the cockpit to accommodate more cargo.
+After his research, he was the senior designer in charge of the Boeing 747.
+In those years, there was no bet on passenger transportation; inventors dreamed of sonic airplanes.
+Therefore, from the very beginning, the Boeing 747 was a cargo aircraft and only then a cargo-passenger aircraft.
+The designers designed all the aircraft as cargo planes, and this is precisely what they focused on.
+They freed up space as much as possible, and even moved the cockpits to accommodate more cargo.

-In 1966, Boeing's designers showed for the first time a mock-up of a new aircraft marked 747.
-In its original form, the aircraft had two decks, but with this design many problems arose.
-Soon an option was proposed: to make it in the form of a capsule, increasing the sides.
-After the final version was presented, an order was received for the production of a Boeing 747 from PanAm in the amount of 25 pieces.
+In 1966, Boeing designers first showed a mock-up of a new aircraft labeled 747.
+In its original form, the aircraft had two decks, but many problems arose with this design.
+Soon an option was proposed: to make it in the form of a capsule, enlarging the sides.
+After the final version was presented, an order was received for the production of the Boeing 747 from PanAm in the amount of 25 units.

-This company made some changes in the design of the aircraft, thanks to it, the length of the wings, the design of the landing gear were changed, and it was also decided to increase the weight to 308443 kilograms.
+This company made some changes to the design of the aircraft, thanks to it the length of the wings and the design of the landing gear were changed, and it was also decided to increase the weight to 308,443 kilograms.

 Main characteristics

-The Boeing 747 has four jet-based engines, an interesting hull and large dimensions.
-Key advanced features set Boeing apart from other aircraft, and is undoubtedly the leader in transportation and the most sought after aircraft in the world today.
-Some perfections are worth highlighting:
+The Boeing 747 has four jet engines, an interesting body and large dimensions.
+The main advanced characteristics set Boeing apart from other aircraft, and, undoubtedly, today it is the leader in transportation and the most sought-after aircraft in the world.
+It is worth highlighting some perfections:

-• New solutions make it possible to reduce induction resistance.
+• New solutions make it possible to reduce inductive resistance.

-• The interior design has been changed, as well as a comfortable cockpit for the crew and a comfortable cabin for passengers.
+• The interior design has been changed, a comfortable cabin for the crew and a comfortable cabin for passengers.

-One of the notable improvements to this aircraft are the wings, which have changed in size and become more functional.
-After a series of changes, the wings reached 6 feet in height, the aerofoil was slightly upward and protruded outward.
-After all the innovations, the duration of flights has increased, and the consumption of fuel material has decreased.
+One of the noticeable improvements to this aircraft are the wings, which have changed in size and become more functional.
+After a number of changes, the wings became 6 feet high, the airfoil was slightly turned up and protruded outward.
+After all the innovations, flight duration has increased and fuel consumption has decreased.
 Due to these savings, Boeing has reduced fuel consumption by up to 4%.
-If you calculate the total amount for all the time, then you get a huge amount.
-The Boeing 747 is the fastest passenger aircraft with a speed of 940 km / h.
+If you calculate the total amount for all time, it turns out to be a huge amount.
+The Boeing 747 is the fastest passenger aircraft, whose speed can reach 940 km/h.

 Specifications

 The Boeing 747 is much more spacious than its counterparts due to the modified deck.
-These innovations are able to accommodate 1,075 passengers with high levels of comfort in both business and economy classes.
-Today, the cockpit has also completely changed: all instruments have been replaced by new digital elements, which reduces the number of pilots to two people and simplifies aircraft control.
+These innovations make it possible to accommodate 1,075 passengers, with high levels of comfort in both business and economy class.
+Today, the cockpit has also been completely changed: all instruments have been replaced with new digital elements, due to which the number of pilots has been reduced to two people, and the control of the aircraft has become simplified.
 All important information was displayed on the LCD screen.

-On board the aircraft, for ease of movement, straight stairs were designed, and not spiral ones, which made the movement as easy as possible.
+On board the aircraft, for ease of movement, straight staircases were designed rather than spiral ones, which made movement as easy as possible.

-The aircraft cabin has also changed.
+The interior of the aircraft has also changed.
 Now passengers had more free space, which made flights more comfortable.
-Shelves for luggage and personal belongings have been increased in volume.
-In addition, special broadcasting systems were installed on board the aircraft for watching films and videos.
+Shelves for luggage and personal items have been increased in volume.
+In addition, special broadcasting systems for watching films and videos were installed on board the aircraft.

 Due to the fact that the upper deck was lengthened, several additional exits were installed on it.
-The parts of the new Boeing are updated engines from well-known manufacturers, which are distinguished by good quality and endurance.
-Thanks to this, we got a Boeing with a maximum speed of 940 km / h and a weight of 350 tons.
+The parts of the new Boeing are updated engines from well-known manufacturers, characterized by good quality and endurance.
+Thanks to this, they received a Boeing with a maximum speed of 940 km/h and a weight of 350 tons.

 Boeing 747 technical data: